colinw10/huddl-app/docs/features/ProfileCardFeatures.md

 ## Overview

-The HUDDL profile card uses a flip-card architecture to separate public profile information (front) from private analytics (back).
+The Numeneon profile card uses a flip-card architecture to separate public profile information (front) from private analytics (back).
 This creates a clean user experience while providing deep insights when needed.

 ---